dglaeser/xpress/README.md

 ## Quick start

-The following is a minimal example application that uses this library to define an expression and print it to the terminal.
+The following is a minimal example application that defines a simple expression, evaluates it and prints it to the terminal.

 ```cpp <!-- {{xpress-minimal-main}} -->
 // my_app.cpp